 Program Counsel II or III

-Basic Function: Under the general direction of the Director of the Office of Program Performance (OPP) or his or her designee, works with grantee programs to provide programmatic oversight and to improve the delivery of quality legal services to the eligible population.
+BASIC FUNCTION: Under the general direction of the Director of the Office of Program Performance (OPP) or their designee, works with grantee programs to provide programmatic oversight and to improve the delivery of quality legal services to the eligible population.
 Assists programs to improve and expand the development of innovative, comprehensive, and effective best practices and solutions.
 Extensive travel is required.
 This position is included in a collective bargaining unit represented by the International Federation of Professional & Technical Engineers, Local 135.

 PRINCIPAL DUTIES AND RESPONSIBILITIES: